 The district court determined that Major Walch's claims were nonjusticiable because all were incident to his military service, citing Feres v.
 United States, 340 U.S. 135 (1950).
 The court also held that dismissal was warranted because Major Walch "fail[ed] to state a claim upon which relief may be granted."
 While the district court invoked the language of Federal Rule of Civil procedure 12(b)(6), it did not explicitly cite that rule as the grounds for dismissal.
 The district court's judgment did not rely on a particular rule either.
 Our precedents do not always identify whether Title VII claims that are found to be barred by Feres should be dismissed under Rule 12(b)(1), for lack of subject matter jurisdiction, or Rule 12(b)(6), for failure to state a claim.
 In other kinds of suits barred by Feres, the appropriate ground for dismissal varies.
+See

-See Gaspard v.
+Gaspard v.
 United States, 713 F.2d 1097, 1105-06 n.20 (5th Cir.
 1983) ("The court was correct in dismissing the action for lack of subject matter jurisdiction, Fed.
 R. Civ.
 P. 12(b)(1), regarding the [Federal Tort Claims Act] claims and for failure to state a claim on which relief can be granted, Fed.
 R. Civ.
-P. 12(b)(6), on the Bivens claims . . . . ").
-In Meister v.
+P. 12(b)(6), on the Bivens claims").
+We have applied the summary judgment standard to review a district court's Rule 12(b)(6) dismissal of a civilian employee's Title VII claim against her military employer because the district court considered matters outside of the pleadings.
+Meister v.
 Tex.
 Adjutant Gen's.
-Dep't, 233 F.3d 332 (5th Cir.
-2000), this court applied the summary judgment standard to review the district court's Rule 12(b)(6) dismissal of a civilian employee's Title VII claim against her military employer because the district court considered matters outside of the pleadings.
-Id. at 335.
-While Meister seems to suggest that this circuit would apply Rule 12(b)(6) to determine whether a Title VII claim should be dismissed pursuant to Feres, it does not command this approach.
+Dep't, 233 F.3d 332, 335 (5th Cir.
+2000).
+While Meister seems to suggest that this Circuit would apply Rule 12(b)(6) to determine whether a Title VII claim should be dismissed pursuant to Feres, it does not command this approach.2

-Major Walch has raised both statutory claims (under Title VII) and constitutional claims (under Bivens and Sections 1983 and 1985) against the Defendants.
+Major Walch has raised both statutory claims (under Title VII) and constitutional claims (under Bivens and Sections 1983 and 1985).
 Our standard of review for a Feres dismissal would be de novo under either Rule 12(b)(1) or 12(b)(6).
-See Equal Access for EI Paso, Inc. v.
+See Equal Access for El Paso, Inc. v.
 Hawkins, 509 F.3d 697, 701-02 (5th Cir.
 2007).
 The choice of rules does hold the potential, however, to affect the materials in the record that may be considered when conducting our review.
 The Rule 12(b)(6) analysis is generally confined to a review of the complaint and its proper attachments, Fin.
 Acquisition Partners v.
 Blackwell, 440 F.3d 278, 286 (5th Cir.
 2006), while under Rule 12(b)(1), the court may consider any of the following: "(1) the complaint alone; (2) the complaint supplemented by the undisputed facts evidenced in the record; or (3) the complaint supplemented by undisputed facts plus the court's resolution of disputed facts."
 Robinson v.
 TCI/US West Communications Inc., 117 F.3d 900, 904 (5th Cir.
 1997).